maxnilssen/20cr_lawdome_CP/README.md

 SOM_20CR_4_3_1900.csv
 CSV file of each date from 1 Jan 1900 to 31 Dec 2015, where each date is assigned one of the 12 SOM nodes

+som_temporal_correlations_r.csv
+CSV file with each date from 1 Jan 1900 to 31 Dec 2015, the node for each date, and the pearson pattern correlation score for each date

 dss_winter.csv
 CSV file of annual snowfall accumuluation (metres ice equivalent) at Dome Summit South, Law Dome, 1836-2015.
 Available from https://data.aad.gov.au/metadata/records/fulldisplay/DSS_2k_data_compilation